burntDisc/05t4r/README.md

 This is an aimless exploration into opengl.... so far it supports mouse and keyboard and gamepads(tested xbox one) on windows (tested Windows 11)

+(Possible WinRT nuget dependency issues when building in Visual studio versions older than Visual Studio 2022 where it is included by default)

 References:

 Formula for line segment triangle intersection: